On a divergence-based prior analysis of stick-breaking processes: Kullback-Leibler divergence for the Dirichlet and the geometric process

-Moreover, it is definitely interesting to notice that whenever $a=1$ and $b=\theta$ (which is a case we are interested in this paper), the expectation of the Kullback-Leibler divergence does not longer depend on the value of $\theta$, in fact after some calculations it is straightforward to see that $\Esp(D_{KL}(P||P'))=1$.
+The proof of Lemma~\ref{expectation_KL} can be seen in Appendix~\ref{proofsSec3} of the supplementary material, where we also provide closed expressions for $\Esp(d^2(v_1||v))$ and $\Esp((1-v_1)d(v_1||v)d(v_2||v))$.
+Certainly, Lemma~\ref{expectation_KL} provides us with the necessary tools to study the behaviour of the divergence as a function of $\theta,a$ and $b$.
+Finally, it is definitely interesting to notice that whenever $a=1$ and $b=\theta$ (which is a case we are interested in this paper), the expectation of the Kullback-Leibler divergence does not longer depend on the value of $\theta$, in fact after some calculations, it is straightforward to see that $\Esp(D_{\mathrm{KL}}(P||P'))=1$.
 So that obtaining and analysing the variance is crucial to understand the variability as a function of $\theta$.
 For this, in Figure~\ref{var_uncoupled} we plot the variance as a function of $\theta$ for which we are able to see a monotonic decreasing behaviour that approximately converges to 0.6449.
 This is certainly a compelling result; however, since we are assuming both processes share the set of locations, $\locations$, we can then analyse the coupled case, that is, $v_1=v$, so that both processes start at the same length variable starting point and a more direct comparison can be derived.

-\subsection{Coupled Scenario}
+\subsection{Coupled scenario}

 As briefly explained in the previous section, an interesting case happens when $v_1=v$ which we have denoted as the coupled scenario.
 As we shall see in Section~\ref{exch_sbp}, this is something that allows us to fully recover the geometric process by tuning the tie probability in a similar fashion as in \cite{Leyva_2021}.
 Now, first we can analyse the statistical properties of the Kullback-Leibler divergence of the Dirichlet and the geometric process for the case $v_1=v$.
 In this situation we are also able to provide closed expressions for the expectation and the variance as detailed in Lemma~\ref{expectation_coupled_KL}.